 Fall For Tools To Shape Your 529 Plan

 Ohio’s 529 Plan has calculators and tools to help you build the 529 account that meets your family’s college savings goals.
-Use the college savings planner to receive a projection of your child’s future college costs.
+Use the College Savings Estimator to receive a projection of your child’s future college costs.
 This tool will also provide you an estimated monthly contribution amount to reach your college saving goal.
-The cost of waiting tool can approximate how much money you may need to set aside if you getting a late start on saving for higher education expenses.
-The tax benefit tool can shows you the long-term advantages of tax-free growth in a 529 plan when compared to a taxable savings account.
-There’s also a tool to discover with what level of investment risk with which you’re comfortable.
+The Cost of Delaying Savings tool can approximate how much money you may need to set aside if you getting a late start on saving for higher education expenses.
+The Tax Benefit Tool can shows you the long-term advantages of tax-free growth in a 529 plan when compared to a taxable savings account.

 No matter how old your child is, Ohio’s 529 Plan can provide 529 account savings strategies.
 For instance, if your child is a baby to toddler, it is a fantastic time to start saving for future college expenses to take advantage of compound interest.
 During kindergarten through elementary school, disappearing expenses like day care costs can be shifted to fund the college savings plan.
 When your child enters middle school and high school, you may need to increase your contributions.
 Even if your child is about to start or has even started college, the tax-free earnings, tax-free withdrawals, and the state income tax deduction for Ohioans can still build up the 529 account.